Oh, yes, that’s right, I got a PhD in 2009 so it’s “Dr. Gazard” to those who want to call me that. Otherwise, it’s just Stephen.

 Well, as most of you know, I’m a Christian, and that means I take time to spend reading the bible, praying for others, and helping people out.

-When not spending time with God, I do a myriad of things: I'm working freelance as a web designer (any offers of jobs appreciated), I roller blade, and cycle (lots).
-I'm not quite a world renowned chef but apparently my bolognese is well worth it.
-When I'm not working, or being active, I'll spend some time with friends.
+When not spending time with God, I do a myriad of things: I’m working in web applications, I roller blade, and cycle (lots).
+I’m not quite a world renowned chef but apparently my bolognese is well worth it.
+When I’m not working, or being active, I’ll spend some time with friends.
 I also like to take time to relax and visit my family at our home in Geneva.

 My research – PhD